 To the locals, this island is known as La Isla Bonita ~ the beautiful island.
 A combination of its southerly position, warm temperatures all year round and prevailing NE trade winds giving regular rainfall, ensure much of the island is covered with lush green vegetation.
 It is the most active of all the Canary islands, having erupted many times in the historic past, most recently in 1971.
 The island's spectacular caldera was the first to be so called, and it has subsequently given its name to all such features.
 The tour will be based at Puerto Naos, in the dry SW corner of the island, which has more than 300 days of sunshine per year.
 All excursions will be escorted, making some use of local guides who have specialist knowledge of the sites of the area.
 The visit is open to all adults.
 The party will be led by Alan Clewlow, an experienced geologist who will be on hand to offer advice and some explanation of the features seen and guidance around the area.
 It will also offer a superb opportunity for photography.

-The one-week visit will also give the chance to spend some free time, which could be used to view the scenery in some of the more remote corners of the island.
-On the return, there is the opportunity for those who choose it, for a stopover in Madrid.
+The eight-day visit will also give the chance to spend some free time, which could be used to view the scenery in some of the more remote corners of the island.
+On the return there is a one-night stopover in Madrid, with time available to explore the city the next day before the flight back to the UK.

 For bookings and extra information please call us on